Internal Medicine / Pediatrics Combined Residency

-Cincinnati Children’s Hospital Medical Center and the University of Cincinnati Medical Center are proud to sponsor a combined Internal Medicine and Pediatrics Residency Program.
+Cincinnati Children’s Hospital Medical Center and the University of Cincinnati Medical Center are proud to sponsor a combined Internal Medicine and Pediatrics (Med-Peds) Residency Training Program.

 The four-year residency training program enables a physician to take care of the medical problems of adults and children, and at the conclusion of their residency to become board certified in both specialties.
 Additionally, our Meds-Peds Residency program was ranked No. 3 in the nation by Doximity’s 2022-2023 Residency Navigator.